chrome050/export-ninja/README.md

 # Export Ninja

-Export given table to JSON Lines file - The .Net 8 way
+CLI tool to export a database table to JSON Lines file - The .Net 8 way

 ## Description